The Cast: Cindy (Shocked), Friends (There), Myself (Angry).

 Richard had lost focus with his end table victory, while he stood there punching the big man whom he had brought to his knees one of the other ‘suits’ came at him from behind.
 Before Richard could say anything the ‘muscle’ tossed Richard through his own front window, out into the yard.

 “There’s one for ya.”
 The man in white called out, over his shoulder to somebody.
-Somebody who was still outside.
+A somebody who was still outside.

 There are more of ‘em?
 Outside?
 Oh, man…